Simple solutions for edge computing

 Maximising the potential of edge computing will involve business-critical processes, so security must be a priority.

 Defending human safety, or industrial processes, where a stoppage can cost billions of dollars a day is just the beginning.
-This is complicated by the fact that very few organisations can assure security solutions from origin to site in their environment.
+This is complicated by the fact that very few organisations can assure security services from origin to site in their environment.
 Clearly, any edge computing deployment must come with security baked in, which needs a specifically designed delivery model as well as expertise.

 Long-term success